kasun04/restful-service-local/README.md

         // Implementation
     }

-    // Resource that handles the HTTP DELETE requests that are directed to the path "/orders/<orderId>" to delete an existing Order.
+    @Description {value:"Resource that handles the HTTP DELETE requests that are directed to the path '/orders/<orderId>' to delete an existing Order."}
     @http:resourceConfig {
         methods:["DELETE"],
         path:"/order/{orderId}"